 The annual required contribution was determined by actuarial valuation using the Individual Entry Age Actuarial Cost Method.
 Under this method, the cost of each participant's projected retirement benefit is funded through a series of annual payments, determined as a level of percentage of each year's earnings, from age at hire to assumed exit age.
 The actuarial accrued liability (AAL) less the fair value of plan assets is the unfunded actuarial accrued liability (UAAL).
-The actuarial assumptions include the updated life expectancy calculation to coincide with the change made by the Florida Retirement System for its July 1, 2017 actuarial valuation.
-The updated calculation uses the RP-2000 Generational Table Scale BB, a 6.00% investment rate of return (net of investment expenses), and projected salary increases, depending on years of service per year and including an inflation component.
-The actuarial value of the assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments over a three-year period.
+The actuarial demographic assumptions is based on the rates used by the Florida Retirement System for its July 1, 2020 actuarial valuation.
+The calculation uses the PUB-2010 base tables with the generational mortality using gender-specific MP-2018 mortality improvement projection scale and 2010 as the base year, a 6.00% investment rate of return (net of administrative expenses), and projected salary increases, depending on years of service per year and including an inflation component.
+The actuarial value of the assets is the same as the market value of plan investments, reduced by the value of a credit balance, if any.
 Refer to the supplemental schedules to review the actuarial assumptions in more detail.
-The actuarial assumptions used in the September 30, 2019 valuation were based on the results of an actuarial experience study for the years 2004 - 2012.
+The actuarial assumptions used in the September 30, 2020 valuation were based on the results of an actuarial experience study for the years 2004 - 2012.